FlashComOfficial/Virus-Total-Bots.Business-Code-BJS-/README.md

 ## 🤝 Credits

-This project was fully developed by **FlashCom**, with the extensive assistance of **AI tools** throughout the entire process.
-FlashCom is the **main creator and maintainer**, while AI was used as a supportive resource for writing code
+This project is a human-AI collaboration.
+I, FlashCom, am the sole creator and maintainer, providing the vision, problem-solving, and final integration.
+AI tools were utilized to accelerate the code development process.

 ---